goblimey/learn-unix/README.md

 ## GIT Bash

 If you use Microsoft Windows you need to install git bash to install the learn tool.
-Once you've complete the lessons, you will find that they also work if you type them into a git bash window without running Docker.
+Actually the real purpose of git bash is to add a UNIX-style command line interface to your Windows machine.
-The real purpose of git bash is to add a UNIX-style command line interface to your Windows machine.
+Once you've complete the lessons and typed CTRL and d to come out of the Docker image, you will find that the commands that you've learned now work on your Windows system if you run them in the git bash window - "ls" lists the files in your current directory, and so on.

-(Pretty much the only command git bash doesn't provide is "learn".
+The most obvious command that's missing is "learn".
-You need to run the Docker container to get that.)
+You need to run the Docker container to get that.

 ## Fun With Free Software